-Results above taken from 2019 Results
+Results above taken from 2020 Results

-This year saw 70% of participating organisations agree that they are supported by other staff within the organisation to provide presentations during the volunteer orientations.
-This is down 19% from last year.
-This figure has previously only fluctuated slightly with a figure of 80% in 2017 and 73% in 2016.
-It is likely that this movement may be due to available budget and resources, interest and availability of speakers to provide relevant topics, and/or the inclusion of some web based training that perhaps doesn't require as much assistance from staff.
+This year saw 83% of participating organisations agree that they are supported by other staff within the organisation to provide presentations during the volunteer orientations.
+This is up 13% from last years survey.
+This figure has mostly fluctuated between 70% and 80% in the past few years with 73% in 2016, 80% in 2017 and 70 in 2019.
+It is likely that this movement may be due movement of participating agencies, available budget and resources, interest and availability of staff to speak on relevant topics, and/or the inclusion of some web based training however, this is a positive result showing the level of interest and engagement by staff to be involved in volunteer orientations and onboarding.